tfachada/thesist/template/main.typ

   //  - "simple": Multi line - Appendix <appendix letter> + <appendix title>
   //  - "short": Single line - <appendix letter> + <appendix title>
   appendix-style: "simple",

+  // Defines whether chapters should always start on an odd page.
+If you are writing a PIC report, check with your supervisor if you have to set to false or not.
+If you are writing a thesis, leave it as true.
+  chapters-on-odd-pages: true,

   // Set to true to optionally hide acknowledgments or abstracts
   // (don't do this unless it's a PIC2 report!)